gavinmcfarland/combino/README.md

 # Combino

-A flexible scaffolding tool that lets you combine template folders to generate custom project setups.
-It supports smart merging of files across formats like JSON, JavaScript, and Markdown, using simple frontmatter or config rules to control how content is combined.
+Combine multiple template folders to generate custom file and folder structures.
+Supports deep merging, conditional inclusion via query parameters, and configurable template data—all with minimal setup.

 > **Note:** This project is currently a work in progress.
 Features and documentation are being actively developed.